JoshLiCoding/Slingshot-Challenge-Trie/README.md

 4. Return list of autocomplete suggestion based on an input prefix
 5. Display the trie

-I satisfactorily completed such a task.
+I satisfactorily completed such a task using Javascript and Firebase (Realtime Database).
 See readmeCLI.md and readMeServer.md to learn more

 ## Inspirations